Skip to main content

 Evaluation methodology

-In order to be able to publicly defend the business plan, students must have attended at least 60% of the classes and teams must have delivered on time the activities that have been planned.The plan is the result of teamwork, which will be reflected in the grade given to the group as a whole.
-Each member of the group will be responsible for part of the project and will be graded individually on his or her contribution.
+In order to present the business plan, students must have attended at least 80% of the classes, and the project teams must have submitted all scheduled assignments on time and in the required format throughout the course.
+As the business plan is the result of collaborative teamwork, it will receive a team grade.
+However, each team member will be responsible for a specific section of the project, which will be assessed individually.

 Bibliography